Low blood pressure is a reading of less than 90/60mmHg. It does not always cause symptoms, but you may need treatment if it does.

 You can check your blood pressure:

-- by asking if your pharmacist can do it
+- by asking if a pharmacist can do it

-- by asking your practice nurse or GP to do it
+- by asking a practice nurse or GP to do it

 - at home yourself using a home blood pressure monitor – Blood Pressure UK has information about choosing a blood pressure monitor

 Low blood pressure is a measurement of less than 90/60mmHg.

 If you're 40 to 74 years old, you should have your blood pressure checked at least once every 5 years as part of the NHS Health Check.